postlight/react-google-sheet-to-chart/README.md

 -   Make sure you have a Google sheet document containing the data you wish to plot, check [the format](#spreadsheet-format) you need to use

--   Import the react component and initialize it with at least the three required props:
+-   Import the react component and initialize it with at least three required props:

-    -   `id`: The Spreadsheet ID, e.g. `1RE_JYUCXBXY2LNV5Tp5GegLnMue-CpfTVMxjdudZ8Js` (extractable from a Google sheet URL)
+    -   `id`: Spreadsheet ID, e.g. `1RE_JYUCXBXY2LNV5Tp5GegLnMue-CpfTVMxjdudZ8Js` (extractable from a Google sheet URL)
     -   `sheet`: Sheet name to parse data from, e.g. `Sheet1`
     -   `token`: The generated Google API Key

 ## Quick setup

 1. [Create a react app](https://github.com/facebook/create-react-app)
-2. Install the package by following `How to Install & Use` section
+2. Install the package `npm install @postlight/react-google-sheet-to-chart --save`
-3. Paste the following in `App.js`:
+3. Paste the following in `App.js` and replace `GOOGLE_SPREADSHEET_ID` and `GENERATED_GOOGLE_API_KEY` with appropriate values:

 ```
     import React, { Component } from 'react';